pac4j/pac4j/documentation/blog/more_openid_federation_with_pac4j_and_connect2id.md

 In fact, we don't need a secret as we use the `private_key_jwt` client authentication method: the credential is the private key, not the secret.

-As this pac4j configuration is revealed in its entity statement, the Connect2id server is aware of that setting and **smartly** decides to only return a `client_id` for this OIDC client.
+As this pac4j configuration is revealed in its entity statement, the Connect2id server is aware of that setting and **accordingly** decides to only return a `client_id` for this OIDC client.

 Let's go further and replace this configuration in pac4j: